b0bh00d/Hg-Suite/README.md

 > The following entries are pending in the "default" staging area:<br>
 > !
 Purge.bat (15m27s)<br>
 > ! build_system\test_build_system.py (&)

+You can alter the way snapshots display their time offsets using the `PYHG_SNAPSHOT_AS_TIMESTAMP` environment variable.
+If it is set to a true value ("1", "true", "True", or "TRUE"), then snapshot times are displayed as fixed date/time values instead of elapsed time offsets:

+> The following entries are pending in the "default" staging area:<br>
+> !
+Purge.bat (Sat Jun 22 08:54:34 2019)<br>
+> ! build_system\test_build_system.py (&)

 The `staged` command will list the entries and states of all entries in all